 Dark craft chocolate contains a fantastic variety of flavours – over four hundred according to recent scientific research, up there with fine wines.

 Consequently, dark craft chocolate is an amazing way to explore flavour and refine our palates.
 It’s very nutritious.
 It invites savouring.
-One small cup of drinking chocolate or a few squares of a bar both stimulate and satiate.
-Sharing a couple of dark chocolates squares is the perfect end to a meal, and you normally have some left over for the next meal too.
+One small cup of drinking chocolate or a few squares of a bar, both stimulate and satiate.
+Sharing a couple of dark chocolate squares is the perfect end to a meal, and you normally have some left over for the next meal too.

 Milk craft chocolate is very different.
 It also has tonnes of flavour, and it is huge fun to compare different milk craft chocolates at any time.
 But milk chocolate is far more “moreish”.
 So it’s far, far harder to resist eating more.
 That’s also why in our Virtual Tastings we leave the milk chocolates to the end of our tastings, once we’ve savoured everything else.